Bruce Crampton

 Bruce Crampton (born 28 September 1935) is an Australian professional golfer.

 Early life and amateur career

 In 1935, Crampton was born in Sydney, New South Wales.
 He attended Kogarah High School from 1948 to 1950.

-In August 1953, he reached final of the New South Wales Amateur Championship, losing 5&4 to Harry Berwick.
+In August 1953, Crampton reached final of the New South Wales Amateur Championship, losing 5&4 to Harry Berwick.
 As an amateur, he also had success at professional tournaments.
 In October 1953, at the age of 18, he led the Lakes Open after two rounds.
 According to Norman Von Nida, he was "probably" the first amateur in roughly 15 years, since Jim Ferrier, "to lead a big tournament after two rounds."
 In 1953, Von Nida also stated: "Crampton proves my prediction that he would become one of the greatest players Australia has produced."

 Professional career

 In 1953, Crampton turned professional, becoming an assistant to Billy McWilliam at Beverley Park in Sydney.
 His decision to turn professional came soon after he had been left out of the Australian amateur team to tour Britain in 1954 and play in the Commonwealth Tournament at St Andrews.

 Crampton won the Vardon Trophy for the player with the lowest stroke average on the PGA Tour in 1973 and 1975.
 He had 14 career wins on the PGA Tour between 1961 and 1975 and was runner up in four major championships – one Masters, one U.S. Open, and two PGA Championships – all to Jack Nicklaus.
 He was ranked among the top five golfers in the world in both 1972 and 1973, according to Mark McCormack's world golf rankings.
 His other regular career victories included the Australian Open, New Zealand PGA Championship, Far East Open and the Philippine Open.
 As a senior, he won 20 times on the Champions Tour, and topped the money list in 1986.